Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 It might seem logical that if you want to produce a litter of merle puppies you should breed two merle dogs together.
 Unfortunately, there is a serious health risk to future puppies when you breed merle to merle.

 When two merles come together there is a one in four chance of their puppies carrying two copies of the merle gene (hence becoming a double-merle).
 When this occurs, the health complications can be enormous.
 Most double-merles suffer some form of hearing or eyesight problem, usually serious enough to cause deafness and blindness.
 In many instances, the eyes simply do not form, or the eyeball is very small.
-There is a similar lack of development with the ears.
+There is a similar lack of development in the ears.
 A double-merle is also typically albino, with a pink nose and pink eyes (if there are any eyes).
 There can be other health complications which result in the limitation of the dog's life expectancy.

 Naturally, these unfortunate puppies require the care of a specialist as they cannot function in the same way as a normal dog.
 They often end up in rescue or are euthanized by the breeder.
 Unscrupulous sellers may attempt to find buyers for a double-merle pup without telling them that the dog is deaf or blind.

-Some 'breeders', despite being fully aware of the risks of producing double-merles, will still perform a merle to merle mating as the resulting litter will usually have more merle puppies in it, than if a merle was breed to another colour, and thus they hope to make more money.
+Some 'breeders', despite being fully aware of the risks of producing double-merles, will still perform a merle to merle mating as the resulting litter will usually have more merle puppies in it, than if a merle was bred to another colour, and thus they hope to make more money.
 A good breeder will never mate merle to merle, and will not charge more for a merle puppy than an ordinary colour.

 Equally, there can be an issue with 'cryptic merles'.
 These are dogs that appear to be solid in colour but actually carry the merle gene.
 Tests are now available to determine what colour genes a dog carries, but if these are not done, then a cryptic merle could be bred to a typical merle and thus result in double-merle pups.